 Rosenthal has also authored 3 books : Chicken Soup for the Baseball Fan's Soul (released in 2001), Best of the Best – 35 Major Leagues Superstars (published in partnership with MLB Properties Inc. in 1998), and his 3rd book Dean Smith : A Tribute (published in 2001).

 Rosenthal has been active with a philanthropic initiative called The Bow Tie Cause, started by Cincinnati Bengals linebacker Dhani Jones in honor of his best friend who was diagnosed in 1999 with lymphoma.
 The company produces bow ties representing a number of charities known in the US, like Livestrong, Ronald McDonald, Juvenile Diabetes Research Foundation, etc. Rosenthal showed his active support by wearing a charity's bow tie during each MLB game on Fox TV, talking about the cause and how fans may support the initiative during broadcasts or on FOXSports.com.

-Rosenthal can be followed on social media for updates, just search and follow him on twitter (@Ken_Rosenthal), where links to his facebook page are also given.
+Rosenthal can be followed on social media for updates, just search and follow him on twitter @Ken_Rosenthal), where links to his facebook page is also given.
 He has 742 thousand followers on twitter.

 Most would not know, but one sure thing that Rosenthal can brag about is that his laptop once got smashed by a foul ball from Cal Ripken.
-Rosenthal had earlier written a bit harshly about Cal, and the latter couldn't stop him from letting the ball fly.
+Rosenthal had earlier written a bit harshly about Cal, and the latter couldn't stop himself from letting the ball fly.
 While Rosenthal has denied that Cal actually hit the laptop on purpose, stating that not even Cal was good to throw a shot like that, phew, lucky that Rosenthal was missed!
-In conclusion, Ken Rosenthal is the good salaried man whose height in the sports and charity has risen as per time.